leorrose/MDLQA/General-Questions.md

 - [ ] False

 ***Explanation*** -

-***Explanation*** - Newton's method has a quadratic convergence but it depends on the step size and starting point so it will not always converge in exact one iteration.

 ### ***Q6.
 True or False: Trying to solve a multiclass classification problem where clases are {a,b,c,d} using ECOC with 3 models. model 1 is intended to distinguish between the group {a,b} and {c,d}. model 2 is intended to distinguish between the group{a,c} and {b,d}. model 3 is intended to distinguish between the group {a,d} and {b,c}.
 If the models classified a new observation to groups 1,0,1 respectively then the observation should be assigned to group c.***